-Potential ESG issues that have been identified during due diligence will not necessarily stop Borromin from investing in a company, but instead may be included as topics of improvement requiring action during the holding period.
+Potential ESG issues that have been identified during due diligence will not necessarily stop Borromin from investing in a company, but instead will be included as topics of improvement requiring action during the holding period.

 Depending on the specific nature of a transaction, Borromin may perform a more comprehensive ESG assessment subsequent to the closing of the transaction.

 Certain sectors and economics activities can not be aligned with Borromin's values and philosophy and are principally excluded in the investment universe.

 Current exclusions amongst others include: